EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 * **Venue Manager**, who is in charge of the general running of the festival, the building, health and safety, and delegating responsibilities to others.
 * **Programmer**, who selects the shows and events that will happen for the festival.
-* **Marketing Manager**, who coordinates and manages all the marketing for the festival
+* **Marketing Manager**, who coordinates and manages all the marketing for the festival.
 * **Technical Manager**, who runs the tech for the festival.
 * **Box Office Manager** (if the box office is planned to be used), who runs ticketing and other box office duties.
-* **Cafe Manager** (if the cafe is planned to be used), who runs the cafe
+* **Cafe Manager** (if the cafe is planned to be used), who runs the cafe.

 The festival team can curate their program by any method they choose.
 They may also set prices, menus and marketing policies.
-Festival teams must maintain regular communication with the Committee, as the Theatre Manager still holds the license during this time and still has their overall responsibilities.
+Festival teams must maintain regular communication with the Committee, as the Theatre Manager still holds the licence during this time and still has their overall responsibilities.
 All budgets should be discussed with the Business Manager.

 ### 1.4 Festival Classifications